 The history and evolution of FTL and LTL have been a vital part of the transportation industry for centuries, adapting to each industry trend.
 But before there was trucking, rail freight transportation was the most common way to ship items.
 It was only until World War I that trucks started being utilized.

 FTL and LTL were at the forefront of history and have completely revolutionized how freight is moved.
 Big-box stores and tech advancements turned trucking into a dominant freight industry force in recent decades.
 According to American Trucking Associations, FTL and LTL have remained one of the most used transportation modes, accounting for 80% of all freight transportation in the United States.

 During the COVID-19 pandemic, these two transportation modes faced a surge in demand.
 While much of our economy relies on FTL and LTL, it’s important to understand where it started and the future of the trucking industry.

 Here’s a brief timeline of the history of LTL:

-- 1900s: LTL trucking begins to emerge as a viable alternative to railroads.
+- 1900s: LTL trucking began to emerge as a viable alternative to railroads.